Mega Millions jackpot climbs to $785M after no big winner

-The first Mega Millions drawing of the new year will be a big one as no one won Friday night’s estimated $685 million jackpot.
+WXMI (AP) — The first Mega Millions drawing of the new year will be a big one after no one won an estimated $685 million jackpot.

-The top prize increased to $785 million ahead of the next drawing Tuesday night.

 The numbers selected Friday were: 1, 3, 6, 44, 51 and gold Mega Ball 7.